-- The City will establish and implement a comprehensive multi-year Capital Improvement Program. - The Capital Improvement Program will be prepared and updated biennially during the first year of the biennium.
+- The City will establish and implement a comprehensive multi-year Capital Improvement Program. - The Capital Improvement Program will be prepared biennially concurrent with the development of the biennial budget.
+A mid-

-- The City Council will designate annual ongoing funding levels for each of the major project categories within the Capital Improvement Program. - Financial analysis of funding sources will be conducted for all proposed capital improvement projects. - A Capital Improvement Budget will be developed and adopted by the City Council as part of the biennial budget and will be amended during the mid-biennial budget review process (during the first year of the biennium) to reflect any changes in the updated Capital Improvement Program. - The Capital Improvement Program will be consistent with the Capital Facilities Element of the Comprehensive Plan. - The City Manager may authorize the reallocation of CIP project funds between CIP projects within a CIP category up to \$50,000 per instance.
+- biennium review and update will take place during the first year of the biennium. - The City Council will designate annual ongoing funding levels for each of the major project categories within the Capital Improvement Program. - Financial analysis of funding sources will be conducted for all proposed capital improvement projects. - A Capital Improvement Budget will be developed and adopted by the City Council as part of the biennial budget and will be amended during the mid-biennial budget review process (during the first year of the biennium) to reflect any changes in the updated Capital Improvement Program. - The Capital Improvement Program will be consistent with the Capital Facilities Element of the Comprehensive Plan. - The City Manager may authorize the reallocation of CIP project funds between CIP projects within a CIP category up to \$50,000 per instance.
 Funding may only be reallocated within a CIP category (i.e. between Transportation projects, or Parks projects, or Public Safety projects, etc.) when one project is over budget and, in the same period, a second project within the same CIP category has been completed and is closing out under budget.
 The City Manager will provide regular reports to the City Council at a regular Council meeting if this authorization is used.